-DFO has received reports that First Nations have not successfully harvested their FSC and treaty allocations in some areas.
-Catch monitoring and co-management programs are being developed in collaboration with some Aboriginal communities and organizations to improve DFO's understanding of this fishery component.
+DFO has received reports that some First Nations have been unable to successfully harvest FSC and treaty allocations in their traditional areas.
+In addition to pre-season and post-season consultation, catch monitoring and co-management programs are being

-1 The survey collects the number of employees on the payroll in any given month.
+1 Ministry of Agriculture 2011 British Columbia Fish processing Employment Survey.
+Available at: http://www2.gov.bc.ca/gov/content/industry/agriculture-seafood/statistics/industry-and-sector-profiles The survey collects the number of employees on the payroll in any given month.
 The monthly counts were added together and divided by 12 to give an annual average job count.
 These are not FTE counts as full-time/part-time hours are not part of the survey or calculations.